 We believe that our wonderful children work incredibly hard when they're at school.
 We don't believe that doing an enormous amount of homework is in their best interests...
 In fact, we'd love it if the majority of their free time was spent doing lovely things or visiting interesting places with their family & friends, perhaps even attempting the National Trust '50 things to do before you're 11¾'!

-However, in order for our children to thrive academically we would be delighted if you can support them with the following home-learning tasks:
+However, in order for our children to thrive academically we would be delighted if you can support them with the following home-learning tasks, known as Daisy’s Daily Double:

 Reading for all children at Grove Road

 There is so much enjoyment to be had from reading to and with your child and we believe passionately that reading as frequently as possible has enormous benefits to children's future happiness and success.
 It's also such a lovely thing to do together, as parent and child.
-Why not try a book from one of our lists of recommended reads?
+All children will have at least one reading book from school and Early Years and KS1 have access to Bug Club, an online reading platform.
+Why not visit the local library and try a book from one of our lists of recommended reads?

-In Early Years and Year 1, the children will be learning how to read and spell mainly through learning phonics.
+In Early Years and Year 1, the children will be learning how to read and spell mainly through learning phonics via the Monster Phonics system.
 From Year 2 upwards, we begin to teach children how to spell using different strategies, believing that learning spellings at home needs to be an extension of the practice in school to enable deeper learning.
-We give the children approximately 5 spellings each week - these are words they have been finding tricky when writing in class.
+We give the children approximately 5-20 spellings each week (depending on their year group) - these are words they have been finding tricky when writing in class or words identified within the National Curriculum.
 We believe in learning spellings in a practical, specific way, with research indicating that these strategies are much more powerful than traditional methods of learning spellings by rote.

 The learning strategies on the next two pages are introduced incrementally throughout our spelling programme and can then be used to support learning spellings at home.